mirjoy/chisel_parser/README.md

-chisel_parser
+Chisel Parser
 =============

-Converts Markdown to HTML
+Created a parser that converts Markdown to HTML, primarily through regexp.